 Israeli companies are generally subject to corporate tax.
-In 2016 and 2015, the corporate tax rate was 25% and 26.5%, respectively.
-The corporate tax rate for 2017 is scheduled to be 24% and the corporate tax rate for 2018 and thereafter is scheduled to be 23%.
-However, the effective tax rate payable by a company that derives income from an Approved Enterprise, a Benefited Enterprise or a Preferred Enterprise (as discussed below) may be considerably less.
+In 2017 and 2016, the corporate tax rate was 24% and 25%, respectively.
+The corporate tax rate for 2018 and thereafter is scheduled to be 23%.
+However, the effective tax rate payable by a company that derives income from an Approved Enterprise, a Benefited Enterprise, a Preferred Enterprise or a Technological Preferred Enterprise (as discussed below) may be considerably less.
 Capital gains derived by an Israeli company are generally subject to the prevailing corporate tax rate.